TanmayMehta-ml/DataAnalysis-on-DataScience-Salaries/README.md

 # Data Science Job Salaries Prediction

 This project focuses on predicting salaries for data science jobs based on various features such as work year, experience level, employment type, job title, remote work ratio, company location, and company size.
-It utilizes a RandomForestRegressor model to make predictions.
+It utilizes machine learning models for prediction.

 ## Table of Contents